THE TRAVELLING HISTORIAN -- EASTER ISLAND

 As our cruise ship approached Easter Island or Rapa Nui 'Great Island' as it is known to the inhabitants, it appeared out of the mist like a giant sperm whale.
 Called the most isolated place on the globe, this grass-covered island is 14 miles long and 7 miles wide and has an area of 66 square miles.
 It is composed of three main volcanic summits, Rano Kau, Poike and Terevaka.
 The oldest is Poike which erupted on two occasions: one 9-million years ago and the other 2.5-million years ago.
 Lava from Rano Kau is as old as 950,000 years and the youngest from Terevake is about 300,000 years old.
 The last volcanic eruptions on Rapa Nui occurred about 13,000 years ago.
 Its maximum elevation is 1670 feet.
 Chile is located 2300 miles to its east and Pitcairn Island 1300 miles to the west.
 The island was annexed to Chile in 1888 and today some 4000 people call it home, 2000 of whom are said to be able to trace their ancestry back to the original Polynesians.

-At daybreak the Europeans witnessed what they considered a religious ceremony of sorts.
-The islanders, whose name for their island was Te-Pito-o-te-Henua or 'The Navel of the World', were moving about some giant images in the rising sun.
-Fires had been built in front of each huge statue before which they prostrated themsleves in the sun.
 The island appeared to be well populated for as the sun rose higher the natives in great number swam out to the ships while hundreds more sat in groups on the cliffs about watching these strange vessels from another world.
-Since that first sighting of the huge statues, Easter Island's great tourist attractions are these awe-inspiring stone images called Moai which number some 900 scattered across the island, half of which are in various stages of completion.
+Since that first sighting of the huge statues, Easter Island's great tourist attractions are these awe-inspiring stone images called moai which number some 900 scattered across the island, half of which are in various stages of completion.

-According to our guide, sometime after the arrival of the island's Polynesian settlers they split into ten clans or tribes with each having its own well demarked part of the island.
-One hundred years before the arrival of the Europeans the civilization began to collapse as a result of overpopulation, deforestation and exploitation of an isolated island with limited natural resources.
+According to our guide, sometime after the arrival of the island's Polynesian settlers, they split into ten clans or tribes with each having its own well demarked part of the island.
+One hundred years before the arrival of the Europeans, the civilization began to collapse as a result of overpopulation, deforestation and exploitation of an isolated island with limited natural resources.
 As a result this led to civil strife and cannabalism based on evidence found of human bones at cooking sites and in caves.
 The ultimate insult one could express was to say, "The flesh of your mother sticks between my teeth."

 The Carving Tool - A Piece of Basalt Rock